 The SDG2 Advocacy Hub coordinates global campaigning and advocacy with the goal of ending hunger, achieving food security and improved nutrition, and promoting sustainable agriculture by 2030.
 This includes equipping a network of 1,000+ chefs from over 90 countries with actions they can use to combat the food issues that are most important to them.
 This set of actions is called the Chefs’ Manifesto, and it includes things like focusing on plant-based ingredients, valuing natural resources, providing nutritious food that is accessible and affordable for all, and more.

-Paul will share his best tactics, tools, and strategies for:
+In this recording from April 2022, Paul shared his best tactics, tools, and strategies for:

 - Running a more sustainable operation as a chef or restauranteur